-Study: Children tend to perceive obese physicians as less likeable, credibleMay 9th, 2012 By Marc Ransford in Health /
+Study: Children tend to perceive obese physicians as less likeable, credibleMay 9, 2012 By Marc Ransford in Medicine & Health / Health

 (Medical Xpress) -- When comparing photos of overweight physicians with ideal size counterparts, children rate obese physicians as less likeable with less expertise, but youngsters found extra girth had no impact on trustworthiness, says a new report from Ball State University.

 The research also indicates a physician's gender does not affect children's perception of trustworthiness, expertise and likeability, says Shaheen Borna, a Ball State marketing professor who has conducted the first research project to examine perceptions of medical professionals by youngsters.

 "Like adults, children rely on peripheral clues, such as personal characteristics, in evaluation of medical care and providers because they have little other information on how to judge the quality of the service.
 Overall, our findings are consistent with previous research in this area.
 Children tend to perceive obese people negatively, just as adults do."

 "The Effects of Pediatrician's Obesity and Gender on Children's Perceptions" is based on interviews with 138 children ranging in age from 6 to 12.
 About 51 percent of the respondents were male, 79 percent were white and 89 percent were American citizens.